Comparing Frameworks: Deeplearning4j, Torch, Theano, TensorFlow, Caffe, Paddle, MxNet, Keras & CNTK

 Keras is a deep-learning library that sits atop Theano and TensorFlow, providing an intuitive API inspired by Torch.
 Perhaps the best Python API in existence.
-Deeplearning4j imports models from Keras.
+Deeplearning4j relies on Keras as its Python API and imports models from Keras and through Keras from Theano and TensorFlow.
 It was created by Francois Chollet, a software engineer at Google.

 MxNet is a machine-learning framework with APIs is languages such as R, Python and Julia which has been adopted by Amazon Web Services.
 Parts of Apple are also rumored to use it after the company’s acquisition of Graphlab/Dato/Turi in 2016.
 A fast and flexible library, MxNet involves Pedro Domingos and a team of researchers at the University of Washington.
 A comparison between MxNet and some aspects of Deeplearning4j can be found here.

 Paddle is a deep-learning framework created and supported by Baidu.
 Its name stands for PArallel Distributed Deep LEarning.
 Paddle is the most recent major framework to be released, and like most others, it offers a Python API.